CedrickOka/pagination-bundle/src/Resources/doc/index.md

             filters:
                 id:
                     cast_type: int
-                    ordering:
-                        enabled: false
                 name:
-                    field: name            # Not required if the filter name is equal to the field name.
+                    property_name: lastName    # Not required if the filter name is equal to the field name.
                     cast_type: string          # The PHP type in which the filter value will be casted.
 The available values are `array`, `boolean`, `bool`, `double`, `float`, `real`, `integer`, `int`, `string`, `datetime`, `object`.
-                    property_name: name
-                    searchable: true       # Indicates whether the filter can be used as a search filter, the defaults value is `true`.
+                    searchable: false          # Indicates whether the filter can be used for filter the request, the defaults value is `true`.
-                    ordering:              # Allows you to configure how the filter should be used to order the results.
+                    orderable: true            # Indicates whether the filter can be used for sort the request, the defaults value is `true`.
-                        direction: ASC
                 enabled:
                     cast_type: boolean
-                    ordering:
-                        direction: DESC
+                createdAt:
+                    cast_type: datetime
+                    orderable: true
             sort:
-                delimiter: ','
+                order:
+                    enabled: DESC
+                    createdAt: ASC
             query_mappings:
                 page: page
                 item_per_page: item_per_page